hasura/graphql-engine/docs/graphql/manual/guides/index.rst

 Integrating with monitoring frameworks
 --------------------------------------

-The following demonstrate integrating Hasura GraphQL engine logs with some external monitoring frameworks:
+The following posts demonstrate integrating the Hasura GraphQL engine logs with some external monitoring frameworks:

 - `Blog: GraphQL Observability with Hasura GraphQL Engine and Honeycomb <https://blog.hasura.io/graphql-observability-with-hasura-graphql-engine-and-honeycomb-ee0a1a836c41>`__